Acute Leukemias

 • Advance investigational medicines that may improve or save the lives of others

-Common definitions to describe specific clinical trial settings and development approaches
+Common definitions to describe specific clinical trial settings and development approaches in AML

 • AML that has returned after treatment or remission may be referred to as: relapsed